 - It is prohibited to use gas to power the refrigerator while you are driving.
 If a road accident results in a fire, there is danger of an explosion. - It is prohibited to use gas to power the refrigerator in the vicinity of petrol stations.
-If it will take longer than 15 minutes to refuel your vehicle you should switch the refrigerator off using the main switch (A).
+If it will take longer than 15minutes to refuel your vehicle you should switch the refrigerator off using the main switch (A).

-Switching off the refrigerator
+Switching off

-- Set the energy source selector switch (A) to (A) - The refrigerator is now completely switched off. - Use the special storage latch on the door locking mechanism to stop the door from closing.
-This prevents unpleasant odours and mould in the refrigerator.
+- Push the main switch (A) - The blue LED will go out - The refrigerator is now completely switched off. - Use the special door latch on the door locking mechanism to hold the door open, in order to prevent unpleasant odours and mould in the refrigerator.